capellaspace/postman_collections/README.md

-#postman_collections
+# Postman Collections for accessing the Capella Space API

-Postman Collections for accessing the Capella Space API
+Use this collection and environment setup to use the Capella API from postman.

-#Key Variables requiring user specification:#
+## Key Variables requiring user specification:

 Authentication: provide a user name and password for the associated Capella console user:
  - username